 Hey, I’m Carli Lloyd

-It wasn’t until I was cut from the Under 21 Women’s National Soccer Team in 2002 that I realized things weren’t as simple and straightforward as they seemed.
+I was cut from the Under 21 Women’s National Soccer Team in 2002 and I realized things weren’t as simple and straightforward as they seemed.

 I was devastated; I wanted to quit soccer for good.
 At that point, I was planning to get a ‘real’ job and move on with a normal life.
 But, life always takes a crazy turn when you expect it the least.

-My whole life changed in a parking lot when my dad approached a trainer named James Galanis, President of Universal Soccer Academy.
-James gave my dad his card and told him to have me reach out.
+My whole life changed in a parking lot when my dad approached a guy named James who was working with my brothers team.
+He gave my dad his business card and told him to have me reach out.
 When my dad came back home and talked to me about James, I was adamant about quitting and nothing was going to change my mind.

-At that point in my life, I had no idea how to persevere through a challenging situation.
+At that point in my life, I had no idea how to persevere through a challenging situation and understand how to be a pro.
 I never had to.
 When it was just me, alone with my thoughts, something hit me - The sport I loved playing my whole life was slipping by, and I couldn’t let that happen.

 I had one dream.